gracelang/language/languageSpec/spec.md

 `apply(n)`, or `apply(n, m)`, …, where the number of parameters to `apply` is the same as the number of parameters of the block.
 Requesting the `apply(...)` method evaluates the block; it is an error to provide the wrong number of arguments.
-If block parameters are declared with type annotations, it is a `TypeError` if the arguments do not conform to those types.
+It is a `TypeError` if an argument to `apply(...)` does not match the types annotation of the corresponding parameter.

 **Examples**